J.F. Oberlin University

 The rent is ¥55,000 per month, and includes utilities and Internet use.
 Students will be required to pay a deposit, which will be the same amount as one month’s rent.
 The deposit will be refunded if there are no damages or any excess fees for utilities usage.

-Use this website to calculate accommodation costs in US Dollars. http://www.xe.com/ucc/
+Use Xe Currency Converter Website to calculate accommodation costs in U.S. Dollars.

 Open to KU students who have achieved sophomore status by the beginning of the program and who have a minimum cumulative GPA of 2.5.